ChrisAndre/OR-ActEC/README.md

 Website: http://www.chrisandre.org/OR-ActEC/

 This project is not in development at this time, as it no longer has a developer.
 Chris will be taking leave during the Spring 2016 semester to work full-time on co-op.
+See https://github.com/ChrisAndre/qaec

 Overview
 --------